irontoby/shuttleit/README.md

 In addition, the script tracks the previous state and uses this to determine whether the up/down state of each button has changed, and whether the dial has moved to the left or the right since the previous read.

+I wrote my script in Perl because it's already installed on most \*nix distros.
+There are no other external dependencies or build requirements; all of the other options out there I could find (see below) didn't make it very easy to get them running and in the end I couldn't get them to work.

 ## Others